 Efforts to address the ecological and economic threats imposed by sea-level rise and other aspects of climate change have begun to focus on the estuarine-terrestrial transition zone in areas above the current and future water lines.
 Estuarine-upland transition zones are defined as existing and predicted areas of interaction among tidal, terrestrial, and fluvial processes that result in unique mosaics of habitat types, assemblages of plant and animal species, and ecosystem services.
-Some non-tidal areas can also provide similar functions and services to estuarine-upland transition zones.
+Some nontidal areas can also provide similar functions and services to estuarine-upland transition zones.

 Since 2016, this Action has recognized the increasing importance of connectivity between habitat types.
-It has expanded its scope to include adjacent upland ecosystems and diked historic baylands in recognition of the similar functions and services that these areas can provide as sea level rises and transition zones migrate.
+Its scope has expanded to include adjacent upland ecosystems and diked historic baylands in recognition of the similar functions and services that these areas can provide as sea level rises and transition zones migrate.